 \section{Abstract}

 An array of $N$ closely spaced dipole coupled quantum emitters exhibits super- and subradiance with characteristic tailorable spatial radiation patterns.
-Optimizing their geometry and distance with respect to the spatial profile of a near resonant optical cavity mode allows to increase the ratio between light scattering into the cavity mode and free space by several orders of magnitude.
-This leads to a distinct nonlinear particle number scaling of the relative strength of coherent light-matter interactions versus decay.
-In particular, for subradiant states the collective cooperativity increases much faster than the typical linear $\propto N$ scaling of independent emitters.
-This extraordinary collective enhancement is manifested both in the intensity and phase profile of the sharp collective emitter antiresonances detectable at the cavity output port via transmission spectroscopy.
+Optimizing the emitter geometry and distance with respect to the spatial profile of a near resonant optical cavity mode allows us to increase the ratio between light scattering into the cavity mode and free space emission by several orders of magnitude.
+This leads to distinct scaling of the collective coherent emitter-field coupling versus the free space decay as a function of the emitter number.
+In particular, for subradiant states, the effective cooperativity increases much faster than the typical linear $\propto N$ scaling for independent emitters.
+This extraordinary collective enhancement is manifested both in the amplitude and the phase profile of narrow collective antiresonances appearing at the cavity output port in transmission spectroscopy.